 If you prefer Mexican food for brunch, El Centro D. F. has you covered.
-For $39, you can an unlimited supply of drinks and brunch items like arepas with black beans, huevos rancheros, breakfast tacos, and chilaquiles while you sip on micheladas and margaritas!
+For about $45.a person, you can an unlimited supply of drinks and brunch items like arepas with black beans, huevos rancheros, breakfast tacos, and chilaquiles while you sip on micheladas and margaritas!
 There’s no better deal in DC!

 3500 Connecticut Ave NW, Washington, DC 20008

 This unassuming but unbelievably good Cleveland Park restaurant is a staple of the Federal City.
-For the unreasonably low price of $27.99, you can score bottomless: Bloody Marys, Screwdrivers, Mimosas, Coffee, Soda, and fresh OJ along with fresh rustic bread and your choice of sides and entrees like Steak Frites and Medium Rare’s Famous Benedict with steak and portobello mushroom hash.
-Some places charge more money for one cocktail.
+For the unreasonably low price of $31.95, you can score bottomless: Bloody Marys, Screwdrivers, Mimosas, Coffee, Soda, and fresh OJ along with fresh rustic bread and your choice of sides and entrees like Steak Frites and Medium Rare’s Famous Benedict with steak and portobello mushroom hash.
+Unbelievable!

 523 8th Street SE, Washington, DC 20003

-For a mere $34.99 (and an additional $8.99 for unlimited drinks), you get a one-way ticket to the Balkan Peninsula, unlocking an incredible lineup of dishes, both rare and familiar.
+For a mere $34.99 (and an additional $12.99 for unlimited drinks), you get a one-way ticket to the Balkans, unlocking an incredible lineup of dishes, both rare and familiar.
 For example, if you’re craving a protein, you can get applewood smoked bacon or a “Cevapi Balkan Kebab” with a roasted pepper and feta cheese emulsion.
 Whatever you do eat, it’ll pair perfectly with a mimosa, whether you get it traditional or with mango hibiscus.

 1606 20th Street NW, Washington DC, 20009

 Tex-Mex is delicious no matter what time of day it is, but it especially shines during brunch hours.
 Mission is a Dupont Circle saloon crushing the brunch game.
 Once you purchase two tacos or any lunch or brunch item, you get ninety-minute access to nonstop margaritas, mimosas, Bloody Marys, and Bud Lights.
 Not bad for only $27.99!
 All guests must participate to be eligible.

-Editors Note: This article was originally published on February 14, 2021 and last updated on October 18, 2021.
+Editor’s Note: This article was originally published on February 14, 2021 and last updated on April 13, 2022.
 Please refer to restaurant websites and social media pages for the most up-to-date information.